Cartridge (firearms): History

 Paper cartridges have been in use for centuries, with a number of sources dating their usage as far back as the late 14th and early 15th centuries.
 Historians note their use by soldiers of Christian I, Elector of Saxony and his son in the late 16th century, while the Dresden Armoury has evidence dating their use to 1591.
 Capo Bianco wrote in 1597 that paper cartridges had long been in use by Neapolitan soldiers.
 Their use became widespread by the 17th century.
 The 1586 round consisted of a charge of powder and a bullet in a paper cartridge.
 Thick paper is still known as "cartridge paper" from its use in these cartridges.
 Another source states the cartridge appeared in 1590.
 King Gustavus Adolphus of Sweden had his troops use cartridges in the 1600s.
 The paper formed a cylinder with twisted ends; the ball was at one end, and the measured powder filled the rest.

 This cartridge was used with muzzle-loading military firearms, probably more often than for sporting shooting, the base of the cartridge being ripped or bitten off by the soldier, the powder poured into the barrel, and the paper and bullet rammed down the barrel.
-In the Civil War era cartridge, the paper was supposed to be discarded, but soldiers often used it as a wad.
+In the US Civil War era cartridge, the paper was supposed to be discarded, but soldiers often used it as a wad.
 To ignite the charge an additional step was required where a finer-grained powder called priming powder was poured into the pan of the gun to be ignited by the firing mechanism.

 The evolving nature of warfare required a firearm that could load and fire more rapidly, resulting in the flintlock musket (and later the Baker rifle), in which the pan was covered by furrowed steel.
 This was struck by the flint and fired the gun.
 In the course of loading, a pinch of powder from the cartridge would be placed into the pan as priming, before the rest of the cartridge was rammed down the barrel, providing charge and wadding.

 Later developments rendered this method of priming unnecessary, as, in loading, a portion of the charge of powder passed from the barrel through the vent into the pan, where it was held by the cover and hammer.